-We are in compliance with the laws of Pennsylvania and the related cannabis licensing framework.
-There are no current incidences of non-compliance, citations or notices of violation outstanding which have an impact on our licenses, business activities or operations in Pennsylvania.
-Notwithstanding the foregoing, like all businesses we may from time-to-time experience incidences of non-compliance with applicable rules and regulations in the states in which we operate, including Pennsylvania, and such non-compliance may have an impact on our licenses, business activities or operations in the applicable state.
-However, we take steps to minimize, disclose and remedy all incidences of non-compliance which may have an impact on our licenses, business activities or operations in all states in which we operate, including Pennsylvania.
-See "Regulatory Framework - Compliance."
+The Company is in compliance with the laws of the Commonwealth of Pennsylvania and the related cannabis licensing framework.
+There are no current incidences of non-compliance, citations or notices of violation outstanding which have an impact on the Company's licenses, business activities or operations in the Commonwealth of Pennsylvania.
+Notwithstanding the foregoing, like all businesses the Company may from time-to-time experience incidences of non-compliance with applicable rules and regulations in the states in which the Company operates, including the Commonwealth of Pennsylvania, and such non-compliance may have an impact on the Company's licenses, business activities or operations in the applicable state.
+However, the Company takes steps to minimize, disclose and remedy all incidences of non-compliance which may have an impact on the Company operates, including the Commonwealth of Pennsylvania.
+See "Regulatory Framework - Compliance".